Roco-scientist/NGS-Barcode-Count-GO/README.md

 ### Sample Barcode File
 **Optional**
-The sample_barcode_file is a comma separate file with the following format:<br>
+The sample_barcode_file is a comma separate file with the following format:
 |Barcode|Sample_ID|
 |-------|---------|
 |AGCATAC|Sample_name_1|